refjosh/the-siren-project/README.md

 ### Step 2

-Create a `.env` file at the root folder
+Create a `.env` file at the root folder of the app.

 Example